Georgia O'Keeffe: Abiquiú and landscapes

 During the 1940s, O'Keeffe had two one-woman retrospectives, the first at the Art Institute of Chicago (1943).
 Her second was in 1946, when she was the first woman artist to have a retrospective at the Museum of Modern Art (MoMA) in Manhattan.
-Whitney Museum of American Art began an effort to create the first catalogue of her work in the mid-1940s.
+The Whitney Museum began an effort to create the first catalogue of her work in the mid-1940s.